ansalens/x86_asm/nightmare/03-beginner_re/crackmes/crackmes.md

 - So first letter got incremented by `0x01`, second with `0x03`, third with `0x00`....
 - So `drowssap` becomes `euoxwufs`

-- Well it looks like i'm wrong:
+- Well it looks like I'm wrong:

 ```sh
 noobuntu@noobuntu-VirtualBox:~/crackmes$ ./crackme03e.64 euoxwufs
 No, euoxwufs is not correct.
 ```

-- Because it's little endian, you should be taking values from `string2` going backwards:
+- Because it's little endian, you should be taking values from `string2` from right to the left.
 - __Big Endian__:
 - Old letters: `0x64, 0x72, 0x6f, 0x77, 0x73, 0x73, 0x61, 0x70`
 - Increments: `0x01, 0x03, 0x00, 0x01, 0x04, 0x02, 0x05, 0x03`